-Understanding Trichophagia: Causes and Risks
+Understanding Trichophagia: Causes, Risks, and Support

 Key Highlights